richpauloo/textme/README.md

 <!-- badges: end -->

-The heart of this package is a single function called `textme()` that sends you a text message 📱 the instant a long-running job completes.
+The heart of this package is a single function called `textme()` that sends you a text message 📱 the instant a long-running job completes ⌛✔️.

 This allows you to leave your computer while running code, and know exactly when to return 🎉.